erezapinhas-ai/discord-flask-project-/README.md

 📂 Project Structure
 Plaintext

 discord-flask-progect/

 ├── app.py              # Main server logic and routes
 ├── database.db         # Local database (generated automatically)
 └── templates/          # Frontend interface templates
     ├── index.html      # Home page & message submission form
     └── history.html    # Message history display page
+Main files

+app.py: This file contains the main logic of the server.
+This is where the user keystrokes are managed, messages are sent to Discord, and the messages sent are recorded.

+database.db: A database where the messages sent are stored.
+The database is created automatically when the application is run.

+templates/: This folder contains the HTML templates of the interface.

+index.html: The home page where the user can send messages.

+history.html: A page that allows the user to see the history of messages sent.

 📸 Key Features

 Direct Messaging Interface: Send text messages to a Discord channel at the click of a button.

 Full Logging: Every sent message is saved, including content and exact timestamp.